 During my visit to the Blue Lagoon recently, I was traveling solo, and I used my mini tripod for photos and then entered the pool area.

 The Swim Bar and the Mask Bar were a little crowded, but I could easily find a lot of empty areas to chill out.
-I stayed at the waters for a little over an hour and a half.
+I stayed in the waters for a little over an hour and a half.

 From travel time to time at the lagoon was roughly 3 hours.
 Also, I didn’t experience any wait times anywhere during check-in or shower.